Family Lawyers Brisbane | Child Custody Lawyers | Brisbane Family Law

-We are family-oriented lawyers with a purpose to be on your side and to negotiate the best possible outcome for you.
+We are family-oriented lawyers with a purpose to be on your side and negotiate the best possible outcome for you.
 Your lawyer needs compassion, understanding and to be able to guide you with logic, reason and your best interests in mind.

-Why choose our child custody lawyers?
+Why choose our Brisbane family law child custody lawyers?

-Cudmore Legal has a reputation for treating our clients with a professional, compassionate, and understanding manner.
+Cudmore Legal has a reputation for treating our clients in a professional, compassionate, and understanding manner.
 Our child custody lawyers provide legal advice and counsel with an understanding that child custody is often one of the most difficult issues to resolve.
 Often people are unaware of the long-term impact of child custody disputes and it’s important to have a sensible ally on your side.
-Emotions are heavy in child custody disputes which makes it one of the most difficult areas in the family law.
+Emotions are heavy in child custody disputes which makes it one of the most difficult areas in family law.
 We want to guide you to make good choices for your family and your future long-term.
 It’s easy to turn minor bickering into a larger dispute that ends up in court, we don’t want that to happen to you.
 We will give you honest and realistic advice.
 Unfortunately, the other party will be in your life for a very long time and what happens in family court can haunt that relationship forever.